pineappleworkshop/aleo-zordle/README.md

 }
 ```

-our guess score is as follows {2,2,2,0,1}
+our score: {2,2,2,0,1}

-although the game doesn't currently maintain state, p2 might continue by guessing again with the information they were
+_although the game doesn't currently maintain state, p2 might continue by guessing again with the information they were
-given. eventually, the correct answer will yield a score of {2,2,2,2,2}
+given. eventually, the correct answer will yield a score of {2,2,2,2,2}_